JoeStrout/pixelLogic/ROADMAP.md

 - Full Adder: add three bits, producing a 2-digit output.
 Solution uses Half Adder.
 - 2-to-1 Multiplexer: uses a Select input to choose which other input (A or B) is routed to the output (Z).
 - NAND Latch: first introduction to sequential (stateful) circuits.
 Two inputs, S and R; a brief S-low latches the output on, and a brief R-low latches it off.

+## Peripherals

+We are toying with the idea of adding some peripherals that can be controlled via pins on the edge of the board.
+These would be optional in the sandbox, and present only on certain exercises.

+- **Speaker**: 8 pins select the note (pitch); 3 pins select the tone (waveform).
+- **Text Display**: interface like a RAM bank: data bus, address register, and read/write signal pins.
+Address could be treated as row (4 bits) and column (5 bits) for a 32x16 display.
+- **Pixel Display**: as above, but data is only 4 bits (selecting from a 16-color palette), and address can be treated as X (8 bits) and Y (7 bits) for a 256x128 display.
+- **Sprite Display**: not sure of the interface here.
+Would love something simpler than a bank of magic RAM, but it's hard to do without requiring a ton of pins.